erezsh/Preql/docs/tutorial.md

 my_list = ["this", "is", "a", "list"]

-// Run `apply_function` for each item, and use the built-in `length` function for strings. print my_list{
+// Run `apply_function` for each item, and use the built-in `length` function for strings.
+// `len` is just the name of the new column. print my_list{
   len: apply_function(length, item)
 }